 The brand positioning statement – what it is and how to make one

-The “brand positioning statement” is a short strategic document that synthesises the value that the brand would bring to a particular market segment.
+The “brand positioning statement” is a short strategic document that synthesises the brand equity to a particular market segment.

 Unlike slogans, positioning statements are developed for internal purposes and aim to reflect the competitive advantage sought.